thephpleague/csv/docs/9.0/reader/record-mapping.md

 2011-01-03,5,Berkeley
 ```

-We can define a PHP DTO using the following class and the attributes.
+We can define a PHP DTO using the following properties.

 ```php
 <?php